adamradocz/boinc-manager/README.md

       - /opt/appdata/boinc-manager-web:/app/BoincManager
 ```

-You can run Boinc Client and Manager, then share data between them with the following `docker-compose.yml` file.
+You can run Boinc Client and Manager together with the following `docker-compose.yml` file.
 For more info about the Boinc Client Docker image check out its [official page](https://hub.docker.com/r/boinc/client)
 ```
 version: "2"
 services: